 It is FSA's policy to provide equal opportunity in all programs, services, and activities to LEP persons.
 The Department of Justice’s LEP Guidance provides agencies with a framework to assess agencies’ LEP services.
 Below is the FSA Program Fact Sheet translated in five languages:

-FSA has established a language line to provide meaningful access to its federally conducted programs and activities to persons who have LEP.
+FSA has established a language translation line to provide meaningful access to its federally conducted programs and activities to persons who have LEP.
 LEP persons are those who do not speak English as their primary language and have a limited ability to read, speak, write, or understand English.
 FSA’s language line will assist LEP individuals in meaningfully accessing FSA programs and services.
-The language line will assist FSA management and staff in understanding any particular LEP person’s needs, by overcoming language barriers via telephonic translation on the county, state, and national office level.
+It will also assist FSA management and staff in understanding any particular LEP person’s needs, by overcoming language barriers via telephonic translation on the county, state, and national office level.

 Please contact your local county office.
 To find the office closest to you, visit http://offices.usda.gov.

-USDA launched a updated website to provide even more information to help new and beginning farmers.
+USDA's New Farmers website provides information to help new and beginning farmers.
 The site features advice and guidance on everything a new farm business owner needs to know, from writing a business plan, to obtaining a loan to grow their business, to filing taxes as a new small business owner.
 By answering a series of questions about their operation, farmers can use the site’s Discovery Tool to build a personalized set of recommendations of USDA programs and services that may meet their needs.

 The Farm Service Agency (FSA) provides outreach to all producers, including minority farmers and ranchers.
 FSA defines minority as producers who are African-American, American Indian, Alaskan Native, Asian/Pacific American, Native American, Hispanic and Women farmers and ranchers.